French Resistance: Role in the liberation of France and casualties

-The Liberation of Paris on August 25, 1944, with the support of Leclerc's French 2nd Armored Division, was one of the most famous and glorious moments of the French Resistance.
+The Liberation of Paris on August 25, 1944, with the support of Leclerc's French 2nd Armored Division, was one of the most famous moments of the French Resistance.
 Although it is again difficult to gauge their effectiveness precisely, popular anti-German demonstrations, such as general strikes by the Paris Métro, the gendarmerie and the police, took place, and fighting ensued.

 The liberation of most of southwestern, central and southeastern France was finally fulfilled with the arrival of the 1st French Army of General de Lattre de Tassigny, which landed in Provence in August 1944 and was backed by over 25,000 maquis.

 One source often referred to is General Dwight D. Eisenhower's comment in his military memoir, Crusade in Europe:

 Throughout France, the Free French had been of inestimable value in the campaign.
 They were particularly active in Brittany, but on every portion of the front we secured help from them in a multitude of ways.
 Without their great assistance, the liberation of France and the defeat of the enemy in Western Europe would have consumed a much longer time and meant greater losses to ourselves.

 General Eisenhower also estimated the value of the Resistance to have been equal to ten to fifteen divisions at the time of the landings.
 (One infantry division comprised about ten thousand soldiers.)
 Eisenhower's statements are all the more credible since he based them on his GHQ's formal analyses and published them only after the war, when propaganda was no longer a motive.
 Historians still debate how effective the French Resistance was militarily, but the neutralization of the Maquis du Vercors alone involved the commitment of over 10,000 German troops within the theater, with several more thousand held in reserve, as the Allied invasion was advancing from Normandy and French Operation Jedburgh commandos were being dropped nearby to the south to prepare for the Allied landing in Provence.
 One American officer, Ralph Ingersoll who served in SHEAF wrote in his book Top Secret: